 - This isn’t the wisdom coming down from above, but is earthly, natural, demonic.

-- For where jealousy and selfish-ambition are, there chaos and every wicked deeds are also.
+- For where jealousy and selfish-ambition are, chaos and every wicked deeds are also there.

-- But the wisdom from above is first indeed pure, then peaceful, compassionately just, inclined to obedience, full of mercy and good fruits, impartial, and without hypocrisy.
+- But the wisdom from above is indeed pure first, then peaceful, compassionately just, inclined to obedience, full of mercy and good fruits, impartial, and without hypocrisy.